Believer's Home Page

-Based upon the time and location of an earthquake, and the geologic structure of the earth's crust through which its shockwave must travel, I'm guessing the scientific experts may have, or maybe still do, collect the data from various seismic monitors in the region which detected the event, and then trace the time the shockwave required to travel to outward concentric locations through various geologic strata, and through which time-tracking process they can identify from where the event or events occurred, and whether one event caused the many detectors at various locations to register it, or several events are being registered on the many seismic detectors in various distant locations.
+Based upon the time and location of an earthquake, and the geologic structure of the earth's crust through which its shockwave must travel, I'm guessing the technicians collect the data from various seismic monitors in the regions which detected an event and then trace the required time the shockwave or shockwaves needed to travel to outward concentric locations through various geologic strata.
+And then, through that time-tracking process, they can identify from where the event or events occurred, and whether one event caused the many detectors at various locations to register it, or they registered several events from various locations.

 But I admit I know nothing about this.
 And I am simply guessing as to how the technicians may go about distinguishing and quantifying one or multiple earthquake events from one another.
 I'm certain they have a methodology of some kind, and I'm assuming that whatever that methodology is it has been used all along to populate their tables of data with the number of distinct worldwide earthquakes.
 Otherwise the data in their earthquake data tables means absolutely nothing regarding accurate quantifications of the number of distinct earthquakes occurring, wherever they may occur!
 And so first of all we must rely on their use of, and assume they are using, an accurate and consistent seismic identification methodology which must be the reason for the data the USGS presents in its earthquake data tables.